- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 Motorcycle helmet speakers are generally legal.
 But it all depends on your state’s laws.

 Using earbuds or headphones is more likely to be illegal in your area.
-Helmet speakers don’t seal to the ear, so they skirt around those laws.
+A motorcycle helmet speaker system does not seal to the ear, so they skirt around those laws.

 What if even helmet speakers are illegal in your area?
 Mount some speakers on your motorcycle.
 Boss Audio Systems can help.